-The Dutch Corporate Governance Code (also referred to herein as the "Code") contains principles and best practices for Dutch companies with listed shares.
-The Dutch Corporate Governance Code requires companies to either comply with the best practice provisions of the Code or to explain why they deviate from these best practice provisions.
+The Code contains principles and best practices for Dutch companies with listed shares.
+The Code requires companies to either comply with the best practice provisions of the Code or to explain why they deviate from these best practice provisions.

-Corporate Governance related documents are available on our website, including our Articles of Association, the Board Rules, the Audit Committee Charter, the Nomination and Compensation Committee Rules, the Code of Conduct, the Whistleblower Procedure and our Insider Trading Rules.
+Corporate Governance related documents are available on our website, including our Articles of Association, the Rules for the Board of Directors including its Committees (also referred to herein as the "Board Rules"), the Code of Conduct, the Whistleblower Procedure and our Insider Trading Rules.